capaj/socket.io-rpc/readme.md

 Angular.js lib contains special rpc-controller, which when compiled asynchronously loads server channel and instantiatel classic angular controller.
 Whole library is depending on promises.
 When calling over network, promise is always returned.

-## ChangeLog
-    0.0.8 -> 0.0.9 Switched from Q to when.js for better performance
-    0.1.3 -> 0.1.4 Added a directive to angularJS client to make instantiating a controller with rpc channel less of a chore 0.2.5 -> 0.3.0 Synchronous resolution of a call can be now also rejected without need to create and reject a promise by simply returning an instance of Error

 ## Browser support
     numbers are for standalone(but angular.js should be similar) client(author's guess):
     IE	FIREFOX	SAFARI	CHROME	OPERA	IPHONE	ANDROID